EXCLUSIVE: Former Baldwin Park Mayor Pacheco and Compton Councilman Galvan Arrested by F.B.I - Cerritos Community News

-Ricardo Pacheco and Isaac Galvan
+Ricardo Pacheco (left) and Isaac Galvan

 BY BRIAN HEWS • November 2, 2020 • 7:10 p.m.